-September 2018 update: the interchange justification report has been approved by Georgia DOT and transmitted to the Federal Highway Administration for their review.
+December 2018 update: the interchange justification report has been approved by Georgia DOT and the Federal Highway Administration.

 Henry County is studying the addition of a new interchange on I-75 between SR 155 and Locust Grove.
 The exit should have interstate mile marker 214.

 The preferred location is on a new Bethlehem Road immediately south of the existing bridge over I-75.
 This would allow the existing bridge to remain open during construction and minimize impacts to drivers.

 View the Feasibility Study

 from September 2015

 The proposed interchange is meant to alleviate truck traffic at the SR 155 exit.
 The feasibility study found truck traffic could be reduced by fifty percent at exit 216.
 The study also found up to twenty percent of vehicle volume at exit 212 / Bill Gardner Parkway would divert to the new exit.